 Here are two examples of possible harms and goals.

-Harm 1: School adults rely on threats of punitive consequences in an attempt to address challenging behavior as evidenced by observation and educator survey results when presented with a scenario and asked to write how they would respond to the behavior in their classroom.
+Harm 1: School adults rely on threats of punitive consequences in an attempt to address challenging behavior as evidenced by observation and educator survey results when teachers are presented with a scenario and asked to write how they would respond to the behavior in their classroom.

 Goal 1: Referencing a sentence starter prompt card, educators will initiate a curious conversation with a student exhibiting concerning behavior at least three times per week by the end of the first quarter as evidenced by self-monitoring.
 Each staff member will come prepared to share one example of their curious conversations at staff meetings.